ahlashkari/SCsVulSegLytix/README.md

 # Installation

-SCsVulSegLyzer is implemented in Python, so please first ensure Python >= 3.8 is installed on your system.
+SCsVulSegLytix is implemented in Python, so please first ensure Python >= 3.8 is installed on your system.
 Then, clone this repository using ```git clone https://github.com/ahlashkari/SCsVulSegLyzer.git```, navigate into it, and install its dependencies via ```pip install -r requirements.txt```.
 Using a virtual environment such as ```venv``` is recommended to avoid dependency conflicts.
 This software has been tested on Ubuntu 22.04 with a V100 GPU and an Intel i7-10700K CPU.

 # Training & Evaluation